GlobalNamesArchitecture/gnparser/README.md

 ### Creating stable GUIDs for name strings

 Parser uses UUID version 5 to generate its `id` field.
-There is algorithmic 1:1 relationship between the name string and the name.
+There is algorithmic 1:1 relationship between the name string and the UUID.
 Moreover the same algorithm can be used in any popular language to generate the same UUID.
 Such IDs can be used to globally connect information about name strings.

-More information about these UUIDs can be found in [Global Names blog][uuid].
+More information about UUID version 5 can be found in the [Global Names blog][uuid].

 ### Assembling canonical forms etc. from original spelling